-The suggested Approved Regulator levy is £10,000 (last year £10,000).
+The Approved Regulator levy is set at £10,000 (last year £10,000).

-The suggested Approved Regulator complaints levy (for a complaint that is upheld) is £8,000 (last year £8,000).
+The Approved Regulator complaints levy is set at (for a complaint that is upheld) is £8,000 (last year £8,000).

 Licenced Provider Levy: Complaints about LPs are similar to the types of complaint we already handle, although new systems and templates are required, and new legal issues will arise.